kishoremrinal/Quantum_Computing/docs/important_Questions-Answers.md

 * Enable large-scale systems (banks, airlines, internet, research, defense, healthcare) They turn human ideas into executable logic at massive speed.

-***“How do we represent ‘how many’ using symbols, and why do different bases change the writing but not the quantity?”***
+***1.How do we represent ‘how many’ using symbols, and why do different bases change the writing but not the quantity?”***
 <details>
 <summary>Number Systems — Conceptual Refresher***</summary>